Yashaswirai/portfolio/README.md

 # Interactive Portfolio

-A modern, responsive portfolio website built with React, Vite, Tailwind CSS, and enhanced with GSAP and Three.js animations.
+A modern, responsive portfolio website built with React, Vite, Tailwind CSS, and enhanced with Framer Motion animations.

 ## 🚀 Features